RashidKhanPathan/RashidKhanPathan.github.io/_posts/2019-08-09-getting-started.md

 ---

 ## Description
-Welcome everyone, i have been some doing security research on Windows Kernel Exploitation and while doing it i have came across `HackSysExtremeVulnerableDriver` an about year ago a Vulnerable Windows Kernel Driver made for `Windows Kernel Driver Exploitation` by `HackSys Team` i immidiately downloaded and setup this driver by following `github.io` step by step tutorial and started to exploiting it, the exploitation is actually complicated but was fun while doing reverse engineering and exploit writing, now for this driver you will find bunch resources online which would teach you How to Reverse Engineer this driver to Exploit Writing, here is the repo for it's resources `github.com`, after understating and learning reverse engineering and exploiting `HEVD` i got enough knowledge for exploting real life windows kernel drivers, so what i have done is, i started to look for some real life windows kernel drivers and found bunch of them in some of the most popular tech-giant's products which almost everyone uses in their daily lives, eg: Anti-Viruses, Gaming Motherboards, GPU's including Nvidia & AMD and other vendors, as well windows it self has bigger attack surface for windows kernel driver exploitation, so without wasting any more time let's start
+Welcome everyone, i have been some doing security research on Windows Kernel Exploitation and while doing it came across `HackSysExtremeVulnerableDriver` an about year ago a Vulnerable Windows Kernel Driver made for `Windows Kernel Driver Exploitation` by `HackSys Team` so immidiately downloaded and setup this driver by following `github.io` step by step tutorial and started to exploiting it, the exploitation is actually complicated but was fun while doing reverse engineering and exploit writing, now for this driver you will find bunch resources online which would teach you How to Reverse Engineer this driver to Exploit Writing, here is the repo for it's resources `github.com`, after understating and learning reverse engineering and exploiting `HEVD` i got enough knowledge for exploting real life windows kernel drivers, so what i have done is, i started to look for some real life windows kernel drivers and found bunch of them in some of the most popular tech-giant's products which almost everyone uses in their daily lives, eg: Anti-Viruses, Gaming Motherboards, GPU's including Nvidia & AMD and other vendors, as well windows it self has bigger attack surface for windows kernel driver exploitation, so without wasting any more time let's start

 ## Prerequisites